Skip to content

 Testomat.io allows sending notifications for finished runs:

-• Send brief reports to stakeholders
+• Send brief reports to stakeholders.

-• Notify team members of failed tests
+• Notify team members of failed or passed tests.

-• Configure on which condition notification should be sent
+• Configure on which condition notification should be sent.

 Testomat.io has powerful rule engine which can be used to define on which conditions a notification should be sent.
 You can have multiple notification types with different notification channels in use for a single project.